softwareQinc/staq/README.md

   make synthewareQ
   ```

-To build all binaries, from the `build` directory, enter `make`.
-Unit tests can
+To build the synthewareQ tool suite, from the `build` directory, enter
-be built with the command `make unit_tests`.
+`make tools`.
+Unit tests can be built with the command `make unit_tests`.

 ### Windows
 Building on windows requires [Visual Studio](https://www.visualstudio.com) 2017